 model has been generated by others, it is necessary to correct and to simplify

 it.
-Details like bolts shoud be suppressed as they would unnecessary
+Details like bolts must be suppressed as they would unnecessary

 prolongate the calculation time.

-Each CAD program has its own file format; there is a Solidworks, a Sold Edge, a CATIA, a Siemens NX format … Each can however export in the universally readable STEP format.
+Each CAD program has its own file format; there is a Solidworks, a Sold Edge, a CATIA, a Siemens NX format … Each can, however, export in the universally readable STEP format.
 Nowadays CAD is generated as volumes.
 Some CFD Tools like CFX or OpenFoam still require surfaces as a geometry input; the conversion is made in additional software like Ansys Design Modeler or Ansa.
-The import and export of geometry data has been conveniently skipped in FloEFD as the CFD is embedded in the selected CAD tool.
+The import and export of geometry data have been conveniently skipped in FloEFD as the CFD is embedded in the selected CAD tool.

 After the calculation mesh has been generated, the calculation can be set